Course Title: Bachelor of Science (Honours) in Nutraceuticals in Health & Nutrition

 This course covers a range of scientific disciplines and new nutraceutical technologies.
 It aims to produce contemporary food scientists capable of exploiting this growing opportunity in health and wellness.

 An additional feature is that it covers the emerging area of sports nutrition and nutrigenomics.

 You’ll undertake a three-month work placement, and a full semester in Year 4 is dedicated to an independent research project that will allow you to develop your research skills and in-depth knowledge in an area of your choice.

-You may have the opportunity to complete a semester, full-year, project work or work placement abroad under the Lifelong Learning Programme (LLP)/Erasmus mobility schemes or their equivalent in other countries.
+Study Abroad Opportunities: You may have the opportunity to complete a semester, full-year, project work or work placement abroad under the Lifelong Learning Course (LLP)/Erasmus mobility schemes or their equivalent in other countries.